How do I stop judging my mom for giving a baby up before I was born?

-“My mom gave up a baby before I was born”
+Don’t judge your mom if she gave up a baby before you were born.

 I just found out yesterday that my mom gave up a baby 6 years before I was born.
 I am 20.
 Mom was raped and gave the baby up, and everyone in my family had known about this and never told us.
 I have been in shock the first two days of knowing but I feel sick and I feel like my family will never be the same again.
 At first I was excited to find out I had a half sibling out there who wanted contact but now that I know more about her I’m not so sure.
 My family was so perfect before this and now I feel like I don’t know my parents or anyone in my family.
 I don’t know what to do. – W.R.

 You’ve been through an incredible shock, and it takes time to process all of these emotions and questions.
 Everyone’s process is different, and there are a few things I hope you will keep in mind as you work through this.
 Much of this you probably already know, but hopefully it will be a good reminder.

 Your parents and family are not perfect